Browse our full suite of resources on early childhood development.

 - Examples: Balls of different shapes and sizes, tricycles or three-wheeled scooters (with appropriate protective gear), plastic bowling sets, child-size basketball hoop, pull-toys (e.g., toys that your child can pull on a string), wagon to fill and pull, gardening tools to dig and rake with, moving boxes (open at both ends) to make tunnels to crawl through

 Look for toys that nurture cross-generational play.

 While adults and children can play almost anything together, there are some toys that are designed for adult participation.
-As your child approaches age 3 and beyond, early board games—that involve using one’s memory or simple board games that do not require reading—are fun for all ages to play.
-Consider starting a “family game night” when all of you play together.
+As a child approaches age 3 and beyond, early board games—that involve using one’s memory or simple board games that do not require reading—are fun for all ages to play.
+Consider starting a “game night” when all of you play together.
 Board games encourage counting, matching, and memory skills, as well as listening skills and self-control (as children learn to follow the rules).
 They also nurture language and relationship-building skills.
 Another important benefit is teaching children to be gracious winners and how to cope with losing.

 Common Questions on Choosing Toys for Toddlers

 What are the benefits of sounds, lights, and music?